doujiang24/lua-resty-kafka/README.md

 * `keepalive_timeout`

     Specifies the maximal idle timeout (in milliseconds) for the keepalive connection.
+You should also refer to the 'connections.max.idle.ms' configured in Kafka.

 * `keepalive_size`